MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-meeting-registration.md

 description: Learn how to set up and manage meeting registration policies in Teams.
 ---

-# Set up meeting registration in Teams
+# Set up meeting registration in Microsoft Teams meetings

 [!INCLUDE[Teams Premium](includes/teams-premium-ecm.md)]

+## Overview

-This article describes how to set up and manage meeting registration.
+This article describes how to set up and manage meeting registration for Microsoft teams meetings.

-Meeting registration is a virtual meeting where registration is required for participants.
+Meeting registration is a virtual meeting where registration organizers can require registration from participants.
 This meeting format includes includes basic webinar functionality, the ability to require registration for meetings, and an attendance report.

-To learn more about the differences between webinars and meeting registration, see [What's the difference between webinars and meeting registration.](/MicrosoftTeams/set-up-webinars#whats-the-difference-between-a-webinar-and-meeting-registration)

-Read more about the new features available for your end users in [Get started with Teams webinars](https://support.microsoft.com/office/42f3f874-22dc-4289-b53f-bbc1a69013e3).

 For more information about the differences between meetings, webinars, and live events, see [Meetings, webinars, and live events](quick-start-meetings-live-events.md).